-We may not be able to successfully operate and/or sufficiently grow our TeamConnect business.
+We may not be able to successfully operate and/or sufficiently grow our DispatchPlus business.

-Our PTT networks and our TeamConnect service target a very specific niche of potential enterprise customers within the existing market for wireless communications services.
-The subset of the market we are targeting with our PTT networks and our TeamConnect service may not prove to be as large and has not been as easy to convert from other competitive service offerings, as we initially expected.
-For example, we have experienced significantly slower customer growth than we initially anticipated in the seven markets in which we have deployed our PTT networks.
-In response to our difficulties in achieving satisfactory growth in the revenue and customer base for our PTT network business, we implemented a number of sales, marketing and advertising initiatives and programs to increase sales in these markets and to supplement and provide additional support to our indirect sales network.
-However, although the performance of our PTT networks and our related TeamConnect services business has shown some improvement, the improvement is still below the level and the pace that we sought.
-As a result, on June 1, 2018, our Board approved an initial plan to restructure our TeamConnect and pdvConnect, businesses, which included the elimination of approximately 20 positions, or 20% of our workforce.
-In addition, our Board of Directors and management team have commenced a comprehensive review and assessment of our existing TeamConnect business in our initial seven markets, its prospects both as a stand-alone business and as a complementary business to potential future 900 MHz broadband network deployments in those markets.
-This review and assessment process also will include an examination of potential future alternatives for our pdvConnect service and business, and whether it continues to be in the best interests of pdvWireless and its stockholders to actively pursue these business opportunities, especially in light of the Company's continuing shift in focus to its spectrum initiatives and its recent progress in obtaining support from incumbents who had previously opposed the Company's position.
-Further, we cannot assure you that the past experience of our management team will be sufficient to enable us to develop and implement alternative approaches that might allow us to successfully operate our TeamConnect business in our existing seven markets.
-As a result, we cannot assure you that we can grow our PTT business at a rate sufficient to achieve and maintain the profitability of this business or do so within an acceptable time frame.
+Our PTT networks and our DispatchPlus service target a very specific niche of potential enterprise customers within the existing market for wireless communications services.
+The subset of the market we are targeting with our PTT networks and our DispatchPlus service may not prove to be as large as or as easy to convert from other competitive service offerings as we initially expected.
+For example, we have experienced slower customer growth than we initially anticipated in the seven markets in which we have deployed our PTT networks.
+Because of this, we have implemented a number of sales, marketing and advertising initiatives and programs to increase sales in these markets and to supplement and provide additional support to our indirect sales network.
+Additionally, we have elected to delay the deployment of our PTT networks in additional markets until we have had time to evaluate these new initiatives and programs and assessed our ability to operate a profitable PTT business.
+Moreover, we cannot assure you that the past experience of our management team will be sufficient to enable us to successfully deploy and operate our DispatchPlus business.
+Furthermore, our sales, marketing and advertising strategies and initiatives may not increase our customer base or allow us to increase our revenues at a pace that will enable us to pay our operating expenses or service any indebtedness we may incur.
+As a result, we cannot assure you that we can grow our PTT business at a rate sufficient to achieve and maintain the profitability of this business.

-We rely on the selling efforts of third-party sales representatives, such as Motorola's dealer network, and these sales representatives have not met, and may continue to not meet, our expectations, which has had, and may continue to have, an adverse effect on our business and results of operations.
+We rely on the selling efforts of third-party sales representatives, such as Motorola's dealer network, and if these parties do not perform, our business will be adversely affected.

-We primarily offer our TeamConnect services to customers indirectly through third-party sales representatives selected from Motorola's nationwide dealer network and from other select third-party wireless dealers.
-To date, sales of our TeamConnect service have been slower to ramp-up than our initial expectations for a number of reasons, including but not limited to, the performance of our indirect third-party sales representatives, longer initial sales cycles, and coverage gaps that existed in certain markets due to delays in our deployment of planned sites.
-We have not been successful and may continue to be unsuccessful, in incentivizing our third-party sales representatives to promote our TeamConnect services at the levels necessary to grow our business.
-Further, the efforts and programs we have implemented, including our sales training, lead generation and marketing and advertising initiatives, have not be successful in increasing sales through our third-party sales representatives.
-The failure by these parties to meet our sales expectations, or to effectively promote our TeamConnect services, has had, and will continue to have, an adversely affect our business and our results of operations.
+We primarily offer our DispatchPlus services to customers indirectly through third-party sales representatives selected from Motorola's nationwide dealer network and from other select third-party wireless dealers.
+To date, sales of our DispatchPlus service have been slower to ramp-up than our initial expectations for a number of reasons, including but not limited to, the performance of our indirect third-party sales representatives, longer initial sales cycles, and coverage gaps in certain markets due to delays in our deployment of planned sites.
+We may not be successful in incentivizing our third-party sales representatives to promote our DispatchPlus services at the levels necessary to grow our business.
+Moreover, our third-party sales representatives may receive better incentives from our competitors or other service providers.
+In addition, the efforts and programs we implement, including our sales training, lead generation and marketing and advertising initiatives, may not be successful in increasing sales through our third-party sales representatives.
+The failure by these parties to meet our sales expectations, or to effectively promote our DispatchPlus services, will adversely affect our business and our results of operations.
+In addition, if our indirect sales channel fails to perform satisfactorily, we may be required to hire a substantial direct sales force or otherwise increase our spending on initiatives to support our indirect sales channel, which would impose significant additional costs on us and could adversely affect our operations and financial condition.